DiffAxE: Diffusion-driven Hardware Accelerator Generation and Design Space Exploration: Experiments

+Each hardware design is represented as a 7-dimensional vector (Table~\ref{tab:design_parameters}).
+We distinguish two design spaces: the \textbf{training design space}—a coarse-grained subset used to learn the performance-to-hardware mapping—and the \textbf{target design space}—the full fine-grained deployable space.
+As defined in Table~\ref{tab:design_space_def}, \ourwork{} trains on $O(10^4)$ coarse space and generalizes to $O(10^{17})$ target space.
+We consider 600 GEMM workloads across varied $M,K,N$ ranges covering varied activation and weight shapes.

+Table \ref{tab:design_space_def} outlines the training and generation workloads used in \ourwork{}, covering diverse activation and weight shapes.
+The two loop orders for output-stationary (OS) dataflow \cite{du2015shidiannao} are shown for illustration, as OS has been shown optimal across diverse GEMM workloads \cite{samajdar2021airchitect}.
+Performance labels (runtime, power, EDP) are generated for all $\{HW, w\}$ pairs, yielding $600 \times 7.76\!\times\!10^4 = 46.7$M training points.
+Runtime is obtained via Scale-Sim \cite{samajdar2018scale}; buffer and DRAM energy via CACTI \cite{balasubramonian2017cacti} at 32~nm; and compute energy via NeuroSim 32nm MAC models \cite{peng2020dnn+} that assume 100MHz clock frequency.
 All numerical features in $HW$ are min-max normalized.
-The categorical loop order is one-hot encoded and passed through a learnable linear embedding within the encoder (see Fig. \ref{fig:method}, Section III).
-To ensure \ourwork{} generalizes across diverse workloads, we address the high runtime variability.
-As shown in Fig. \ref{fig:runtime_distr}, runtimes can span three orders of magnitude within a single workload and vary significantly across workloads.
-To mitigate this, we apply a logarithmic transformation followed by workload-wise min-max normalization of runtimes to $[0,1]$.
-The workload dimensions (M, K, N) are also min-max normalized.
-Power values, ranging from 0.17\,W to 3.3\,W (Fig.~\ref{fig:edp_trend}), are similarly min-max normalized.
+The categorical loop order is one-hot encoded and passed through a learnable linear embedding within the encoder (see Fig. \ref{fig:method} (a), Sec.
+4.1).
+Runtime variability across the design space for a fixed workload is well-documented in accelerator literature \cite{parashar2019timeloop, samajdar2021airchitect}.
+We also found that for the GEMM workloads considered (Table \ref{tab:design_space_def}), the runtime can span up to three orders of magnitude.
+To account for this, we apply a logarithmic transformation followed by workload-wise min-max normalization of runtimes to $[0,1]$.
+Workload dimensions $(M,K,N)$, power and EDP values are similarly min-max normalized.